Ouroboros

 Explanation

 Osiris was born again as Ra, in The Enigmatic Book of the Netherworld, found in the tomb of Tutankhamen.
 The formless recycling which underlies every day translates easily into the electrical grid which connects the universe to itself and makes energy exchanges instantaneous, even across endless spaces.
-It is the ancient Norse dragon Jörmungandr which surrounds the world, as do the Biblical Leviathan, the Vedic Kundalini, and the alchemical mandala, and the recursive cybernetics of cognition theory where a feedback loop reinvents data, as the body replenishes itself like a tree, known as autopoesis, the self-maintaining chemistry of living metabolisms.
+It is the ancient Norse dragon Jörmungandr which surrounds the world, as does the Biblical Leviathan, the Vedic Kundalini, alchemy’s mandala, and the recursive cybernetics of cognition theory, where a feedback loop reinvents data.
+The body replenishes itself like a tree, known as autopoesis, the self-maintaining chemistry of living metabolisms.
+Autopoesis should signify a self-writing poem, or poems written while driving.

-The eukaryotic cell is the core of the human body where an internal exchange of molecules maintains the structure which in turn gives rise to its own components, the way a surfer on a board shifts his balance on a wave.
+The eukaryotic cell is the core of the human body, where an internal exchange of molecules maintains a structure which in turn gives rise to its own components, the way a surfer on a board shifts his balance on a wave.
 Waves and particles take turns being each other, as Cathy says.

-The same regeneration fuses through me in the middle of the night, filling me with warmth and acceptance, and with ideas.
+The same regeneration fuses through me in the middle of the night, filling me with warmth, and with its concomitant ideas.
 It is the recycling channels of phloem and xylem in a tree that exchange energy between the soil and the sun to produce leaves and bark, the Gnostic duality of existence.
-It is the Jungian dawn state which gives birth to ourselves in a waking dream, the eternal recurrence, Buddhism’s endless knot, the shrivatsa.
+It is the Jungian dawn state in which we give birth to ourselves in a waking dream: the eternal recurrence, Buddhism’s endless knot, the shrivatsa.

 Death and eternity are thus fused in an eternal loop, an ouroboros, a self-regenerating cell.

-It’s generous when Thomas says that he writes for the lovers, when he’s actually writing for love itself, for his own love.
-Poems come, for me, out of an excess of life, out of a love for the world which cries out to be expressed somehow.
-It is an “immortal longing” which, like Persephone’s death, produces a concentrated explosion of life, the flowers that grow out of death, the hope of endlessness which any glance out to sea evokes.
-The eternity of the horizon, when you live on an island, is a constant role model for our emotions, as when Ulysses looks out across the Aegean in Godard’s film, Contempt, to Georges Delerue’s infinite musical still life, as timeless and motionless as the “Largo” from Vivaldi’s Lute Concerto in D.
+Poems, I always think, come out of an excess of life, out of a love for the world which cries out to be expressed somehow.
+It is an “immortal longing” which, like Persephone’s death, produces a compensatory explosion of life, the flowers that grow out of death, the hope of endlessness which any glance out to sea evokes.
+The eternity of the horizon, when you live on an island, is a constant role model for our emotions, as when Ulysses looks out across the Aegean in Godard’s film Contempt, to Georges Delerue’s musical still life, as timeless and motionless as the “Largo” from Vivaldi’s Lute Concerto in D.